rosh408/project-1/readme.md

 Subscribe button took the whole day because of one spelling error.

 ## Goals
-Will continue progressing
-continue working on Javascript and allow shopping cart to function using arrays
+Will continue progressing using Javascript and allow shopping cart to function using arrays